Radiomaster GX12 |

 Gimbals

-The gimbals are top quality CNC units with multiple ball bearings and 3D Hall effect sensors.
+The gimbals are CNC units with multiple ball bearings and 3D Hall effect sensors.

-And there's a useful mechanical innovation: pull smartly on a stick, and a hinged joint is exposed, allowing the stick to be folded flat.
+There's also a useful mechanical feature: pull smartly on a stick, and a hinged joint is exposed, allowing the stick to be folded flat.
 Straighten the stick, and a spring pulls it back in position ready for use.
 No need for gimbal protectors!

 Fold-flat sticks! |

-The gimbals themselves are silky smooth, with a satisfying ‘clack’ on hitting the end stops.
-Very much like AG01 gimbals.
+The gimbals themselves are silky smooth, with a satisfying ‘clack’ on hitting the end stops - rather similar to the excellent AG01 gimbals.

 Spring tension and throttle friction are adjustable with an allen key through holes under the side cheeks.
 Switching between modes 1 and 2 is accomplished in a similar way.